A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-We will consider our manifolds, $\Sigma$, to be provided with what we call \emph{simplicial stratifications}, $f_\Sigma\colon |X_\Sigma| \to \Sigma$, where $X_\Sigma$ is a finite simplicial set (see Definition \ref{def:simp_strat}), and, analogously, we can define simplicial stratifications of cobordisms and of extended cobordisms.
-All formulae for the Quinn and the once-extended Quinn TQFTs will be given in terms of such simplicial stratifications.
+We will often consider our smooth manifolds, $\Sigma$, to be provided with what we call \emph{simplicial stratifications}, $\zeta_{\Sigma} \colon |X_\Sigma| \to \Sigma$, where $X_\Sigma$ is a finite simplicial set, with geometric realisation $|X_\Sigma|$, and $\zeta_{\Sigma}$ is a homeomorphism.
+Most formulae for the Quinn and once-extended Quinn TQFTs will be given in terms of such simplicial stratifications, of closed smooth manifolds, cobordisms and extended cobordism.

-Picking $n$-manifolds equipped with simplicial stratifications, leads naturally to another variant, ${\trcob{n}}$, of the bicategory $\tcob{n}$, whose objects are pairs, $(\Sigma, i_{X_\Sigma} )$, where $ i_{X_\Sigma} \colon |X_\Sigma| \to \Sigma$ is a simplicial stratification, of the (closed and smooth) $n$-manifold $\Sigma$, and with the rest of the bicategory structure induced, in the obvious way, from that of $\tcob{n}$.
+Picking $n$-manifolds equipped with simplicial stratifications, leads naturally to another variant, ${\trcob{n}}$, of the bicategory $\tcob{n}$, whose objects are pairs, $(\Sigma, \zeta_{\Sigma} )$, where $ \zeta_{\Sigma} \colon |X_\Sigma| \to \Sigma$ is a simplicial stratification of the $n$-manifold $\Sigma$, and with the rest of the bicategory structure induced, in the obvious way, from that of $\tcob{n}$.
 (In particular, cobordisms and extended cobordisms do not come with chosen simplicial stratifications.)